2009 Richmond High School gang rape: Trial

 Jury selection for trials of the defendants began September 4, 2012.

 Manuel Ortega, who was an adult at the time of the crime and the most heavily charged of the six defendants, pleaded guilty to all charges against him on September 6 and was sentenced on October 19, accepting a 32-year sentence and avoiding possible life in prison.
 He was convicted of rape in concert, rape by a foreign object in concert, forced oral copulation in concert resulting in great bodily injury, and robbery.
 Ortega was described by authorities as an initiator in the rape, with witnesses alleging he ripped off the girl's clothes, punched and kicked her in the head, sexually assaulted her and encouraged others to do the same.

 On January 11, 2013, Ari Morales was sentenced to 27 years in prison.

 In June 2013, in the trials of Jose Montano, 22 and Marcelles Peter, 20, the victim testified in court for the first time.
 She stated she had never consumed alcohol previously, and that she did not drink from a bottle of brandy the men had with them.
 Salvardor Rodriguez, previously sentenced, testified "Before she even said hello, she grabbed a bottle (of brandy) and started chugging it."
 The prosecutor said in his opening statement that head trauma and her 0.35 percent blood alcohol level interfered with her memory of the events, saying, "They were pouring booze in her and on her, and that's after she was drinking it on her own."

+Montano was sentenced to 33 years to life and Peter was sentenced to 29 years to life.

 Charges were dismissed against the then-15-year-old classmate who invited her to the courtyard.
 Two more men—Elvis Torrentes, 25 and John Crane, 46—were scheduled to be tried in August 2013.
 They ultimately plead guilty to lesser charges and were sentenced to six and three years in prison.